 - International Health Insurance valid in Turkey: Any insurance from anywhere that offers coverage for you in Turkey.

-- Private Student Health Insurance in Turkey: If you do not arrive Turkey with an insurance you can use this option and purchase an insurance by emailing email@example.com .
-They offer service in English and they can arrange for your insurance fairly quickly without a Tax ID (most companies need a tax ID).
-Please note: we do not provide assistance or assume any responsibility with health insurance.
+- Private Student Health Insurance in Turkey: If you do not arrive in Turkey with an insurance policy, you can use this option and purchase insurance by emailing firstname.lastname@example.org.
+They offer service in English and can arrange your insurance fairly quickly without a Tax ID (most companies need a Tax ID).
+Please note: We do not provide assistance or assume any responsibility with health insurance.
 You must contact the agencies, follow through all transactions, and make sure you understand your policy coverage very well.